Six hours of establishment history rolled out by public television

 Now we have PBS doing its usual job of swallowing currently leading, publicly funded scientists’ story whole, without checking behind the scenes in any way.
 Here’s a talk by Peter Duesberg which might have shed more light on the real cancer research story and its scandalous misdirection today, Controversies in Cancer Research by Peter Duesberg.

 Line up for your mastectomys, girls – now that Angelina Jolie has had her ovaries removed too, she has shown the way, and we will continue to ignore decades old clinical studies showing it doesn’t help at all – in fact it worsens outcomes.

 But hey. if you have the gene it’s the best thing to do, reports Ken, advised by Siddhartha Mukherjee who has his Pulitzer in hand for the original book.

 Is this what PBS supporters deserve for their support which they fondly believe frees PBS reporting from the money game?
 When will the progressive TV news program Democracy Now learn to handle the big scandals of science and expose all this nonsense?
 Not soon enough, sadly, given the mental paralysis in questioning that so often afflicts the left as soon as they hear the word science.
 Even though Amy Goodman, the admirable Democracy Now host and personification, has a biochemistry undergrad degree from Harvard, and planned a career in science before leading the way in progressive news coverage, it doesn’t seem likely she will investigate, though she has managed some coverage of scientific issues.

-The truth is that this is still the greatest scourge of humanity just as it was for the Pharaohs, and PBS has a duty to investigate the topic as thoroughly as possible if there is any chance of saving women from the grotesque suffering it brings them either personally or through their children.
+The truth is that cancer is still the great scourge of humanity just as it was for the Pharaohs, and PBS has a duty to investigate the topic as thoroughly as possible if there is any chance of saving women from the grotesque suffering it brings them either personally or through their children.

 Times adds Op-Ed perspective